-- (1) Represents 16,998,911 Class B and 6,704,981 Class A ordinary shares held of record by JIANPING KONG LTD, a British Virgin Islands company owned by Jianping Kong.
-The registered address of JIANPING KONG LTD is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island. - (2) Represents 11,590,167 Class B and 2,873,563 Class A ordinary shares held of record by Star Spectrum Capital Ltd, a British Virgin Islands company owned by Qifeng Sun.
-The registered address of Star Spectrum Capital Ltd is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island. - (3) Represents (i) 3,863,389 Class A ordinary shares held of record by Tong Qi Holding Ltd, a British Virgin Islands company owned by a trust designated to Nan Hu, (ii) 328,979, Class A ordinary shares held by Nanometa Ltd., the nominee of our equity incentive trust designated to certain employees of ours, which were granted to Nan Hu and have become vested as of the date of this prospectus, and (iii) 350,380 Class A ordinary shares held by Nan Hu.
+- (1) Representing (i) 16,998,911 Class B and 6,704,981 Class A Ordinary Shares directly held by JIANPING KONG LTD, a company incorporated in the British Virgin Islands, which is wholly owned by NlabsDAO Trust, a trust established under the laws of the British Virgin Islands and managed by Tricor Equity Trustee Limited, in which Mr. Jianping Kong is a settlor and investment manager, and (ii) 887,998 Class A Ordinary Shares directly held by Wlyl Ltd, a company incorporated in the British Virgin Islands, which is wholly owned by Lunyu Trust, a trust established under the laws of Singapore and managed by Teeroy Limited, in which Mr.Kong is a settlor and investment manager. (iii) 18,883,415 Class A Ordinary Shares directly held by NLABS FUND PTE LTD., a private company limited by shares incorporated in Singapore and wholly owned by Mr. Jianping Kong.
+Being the sole director of both JIANPING KONG LTD and Wlyl Ltd, and the settlor and investment manager of both NlabsDAO Trust and Lunyu Trust, respectively, Mr. Jianping Kong is deemed to have shared voting and dispositive powers over these Class A Ordinary Shares. - (2) Representing 11,590,167 class B and 11,904,762 Class A Ordinary Shares directly held by Star Spectrum Capital Ltd, a company incorporated in the British Virgin Islands, which is wholly owned by Forestman Trust, a trust established under the laws of the British Virgin Islands and managed by Tricor Equity Trustee Limited, in which Mr. Qifeng Sun is a settlor and investment manager. - (3) Represents (i) 3,863,389 Class A ordinary shares held of record by Tong Qi Holding Ltd, a British Virgin Islands company owned by a trust designated to Nan Hu, (ii) 328,979, Class A ordinary shares held by Nanometa Ltd., the nominee of our equity incentive trust designated to certain employees of ours, which were granted to Nan Hu and have become vested as of the date of this prospectus.
 The registered address of Tong Qi Holding Ltd is Vistra Corporate Services Centre, Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands. - (4) Represents 2,085,500 Class A ordinary shares held of record by Luckylily Ltd, a British Virgin Islands company owned by Li Zhang.
 The registered address of Luckylily Ltd is Intershore Chambers, Road Town, Tortola, British Virgin Island. - (5) Represents 1,000,000 Class A ordinary shares held of record by Dualities Link C Ltd., a British Virgin Islands company owned by Bing Chen.
 The registered address of Dualities Link C Ltd. is Sertus Incorporations (BVI) Limited of Sertus Chambers, P.O.
-Box 905, Quastisky Building, Road Town, Tortola, British Virgin Islands. - (6) Represents 4,722,897 Class A ordinary shares held of record by Nanometa Ltd, a British Virgin Islands company and the nominee of our equity incentive trust designated to certain employees of ours.
+Box 905, Quastisky Building, Road Town, Tortola, British Virgin Islands. - (6) Represents 3,970,032 Class A ordinary shares held of record by Nanometa Ltd, a British Virgin Islands company and the nominee of our equity incentive trust designated to certain employees of ours.
 The registered address of Nanometa Ltd. is Intershore Chambers, Road Town, Tortola, British Virgin Islands. - (7) Represents 5,189,500 Class A ordinary shares held of record by Nanoeco Ltd, a British Virgin Islands company and the nominee of our equity incentive trust designated to certain employees of ours.
 The registered address of Nanoeco Ltd. is Intershore Chambers, Road Town, Tortola, British Virgin Islands.